dataform-co/dataform/content/docs/dataform-web/scheduling/environments.md

   "environments": [
     {
       "name": "production",
-      "gitReference": {
-        "branch": "master"
-      },
+      "gitRef": "master",
-      "configOverride": { "defaultDatabase": "analytics-production" }
+      "configOverride": { "defaultDatabase": "analytics-production" },
+      "schedules": [ ... ]
     }
   ]
 }
 ```

-Note, this is only supported for BigQuery and Snowflake.
-For other warehouses, we recommend overriding schema suffixes instead of `defaultDatabase`.
+Note that the `defaultDatabase` setting is only supported for BigQuery and Snowflake.
+For other warehouses, we recommend overriding schema suffixes (as described above).